Aliens, anxiety and the bomb: 1950s science fiction cinema

 By the end of this course you should be able to...

-• Understand and describe the rise of science fiction cinema as a major genre in the 1950s
+• Identify an assess SF as a major genre in American cinema of the 1950s

-• Identify and evaluate various sub-genres in science fiction cinema of the 1950s
+• Identify and assess a range of sub-genres in American science fiction cinema of the 1950s

-• Identify and evaluate a range of themes in science fiction cinema of the 1950s
+• Identify and assess a range of themes in American science fiction cinema of the 1950s

-• Evaluate a range of critical and popular responses to science fiction cinema of the 1950s.
+• Evaluate a range of critical accounts of 1950s American SF cinema.

 What level is the course and do I need any particular skills?